ansys/DevRelDocs/2025R1_Test/motion_post_lib_doc_25-R1/example_animation_for_operation_api.md

 * Refer to the 'operationapi.py' file in the 'Ansys installed path/Motion/Document/Postprocessor API for Python.zip' file.
 * This example was created using the 'Ansys installed path/Motion/Document/Frequency Response Analysis.zip' file and 'Install_Path\Motion\Document\Pre and Post Processor.zip' file.

-## Create AnimationView corresponding to the analysis type.
+## Create an AnimationView corresponding to the Analysis type

 This example demonstrates how to create an animation view suitable for the analysis type and load animation frames.